 Pros: You’re using money that you already have, meaning that you won’t need to go into debt or pay interest on the money you access.

-Cons: You may owe taxes on the investments you sell, and you’ll lose the opportunity for growth on those investments.
+Cons: You may owe taxes on the investments you sell, and you’ll lose the opportunity for those investments to grow.
 In particular, try to avoid tapping retirement accounts for cash because you’re reducing the amount of savings you’ll have for retirement in the future.
-And while Congress recently relaxed rules around borrowing from your retirement account for COVID-19-related reasons, withdrawing from your retirement account early would typically result in hefty penalties.
+Withdrawing from these accounts early could also result in hefty penalties.

 In addition to building financial plans that are designed to help you achieve all your goals in life, financial advisors will typically also help you plan for things that could go wrong.
 Having a financial plan in place when you lose your job can go a long way to helping you feel more comfortable about how you’ll manage financially.
 Your advisor will also be able to help you make strategic choices about where to pull money from so that you stay in a strong financial position while you search for your next opportunity.

 Loans taken against a life insurance policy can have adverse effects if not managed properly.
 Policy loans and automatic premium loans, including any accrued interest, must be repaid in cash or from policy values upon surrender, lapse or the death of the insured.
 Repayment of loans from policy values upon surrender or lapse can trigger a potentially significant tax liability and there may be little or no cash value remaining in the policy to pay the tax.
 The policy will lapse if loans become equal to the cash value while the policy is in force and additional cash payments are not made.